 What does the future hold for your business?
 What are you most excited about?

 Helping shape corporate law in this country through expanding the Exchange Act in merger & acquisition cases is very rewarding.
 The firm is excited be able to protect shareholders by recovering money when they are shortchanged in a merger.

 Don Quixote by Miguel Cervantes.
 It is very inspirational book because sometimes you must fight things others do not or cannot even see.
 Even still, the fight can be a noble one and can serve to give meaning to your life and work.

 What advice would you give to your younger self?

 Working hard and connecting with other professionals is key in any business.
 Networking is crucial for growth professionally.
 Not only can peers connect you to new opportunities, they can help you come to important learnings about yourself and your work.
 Their support can be crucial throughout the naturally winding path that can characterize a career in law.

 Are you willing to be a mentor?
 If so, how should someone contact you?

-It is important for any leader to be a role model.
+It is important for any leader to be a role model, which can be the natural result of achieving success in your field and carrying yourself in a manner that others want to emulate.
 If you want to succeed in law, it is important to be knowledgeable and up to date of all legal developments in the area of law you wish to practice in.